- 8 ounces cream cheese, softened

 - 1/4 cup chopped pecans, toasted

 - Preheat oven to 350°.
-In a small bowl, beat cream cheese and 1/4 cup sugar until smooth.
-Beat in 1 egg; set aside.
+Grease and flour a 10-in. fluted tube pan.
+In a small bowl, beat cream cheese and sugar until smooth; beat in egg.

-- In a large bowl, beat oil with remaining sugar and eggs until well blended.
-Combine flour, baking powder, cinnamon, salt and baking soda; gradually beat into oil mixture until blended.
+- For cake, in a large bowl, beat sugar, oil and eggs until well blended.
+In another bowl, whisk flour, baking powder, cinnamon, salt and baking soda; gradually beat into sugar mixture.
 Stir in apples, carrots and pecans.

-- In a large saucepan, bring the brown sugar, butter and milk to a boil.
+- For icing, in a large saucepan, combine brown sugar, butter and milk; bring to a boil.
 Cook and stir 1 minute.
 Remove from heat; whisk in confectioners' sugar and vanilla until smooth.
 Drizzle over cake.
 Sprinkle with pecans.
 Yield: 12 servings.